lehins/tutorials/git/Gitlab.md

 # Intro to `git` + Gitlab.

-This is a tutorial on how to do basic things with `git`, that are neccesary for working on a multi-developer project with multiple private repositories hosted on gitlab.com
+This is a tutorial on how to do basic things with `git`, which are neccesary for working on a multi-developer project with multiple private repositories hosted on gitlab.com

 ## Installing git